Minisagee/Freqtrade_TUI/README.md

-Freqtrade Text User Interface
+Freqtrade Text User Interface.

 This script automates various tasks related to Freqtrade, a cryptocurrency trading platform.
 It provides an interactive command-line interface to perform actions such as testing strategies, downloading data, hyperparameter optimization, trading, and plotting profit graphs.

-Features
+Features:
 Test Strategies: Backtest one or all strategies over specified timeframes and timeranges.
 Download Data: Download historical market data for specified timeframes and timeranges.
 Hyperopt: Optimize hyperparameters for one or all strategies using different loss functions and parameter spaces.